rudijs/docker-mongodb/README.md

 docker-mongodb
 ==============

-MongoDB Docker image using mounted mongodb.conf and data directory
+MongoDB Docker image using a persistant mounted data directory with ssh for access to MongoDB admin.

+# Usage

+## Run the public image directly in a local container instance

+Create a shared data directory to be mounted into the container (this can be anywhere you prefer)

+    MONGO_DATA_DIR=/tmp/data
+    mkdir -p $MONGO_DATA_DIR

+Run the image: mount the data directory, set SSH port to connect on, set the MongoDB port

+    sudo docker run -d -v $MONGO_DATA_DIR:/data -p 2222:22 -p 27017:27017 -name mongodb rudijs/docker-mongodb

+SSH to the container, first get the random password created with the new container instance

+    sudo docker logs

+The SSH password by default is 24 characters long and looks like this example from `sudo docker logs`

+    ssh user password: qua0AhD3Ohv1vuzah2aeChae

+Now you can ssh in with:

+    ssh -p 2222 user@localhost

+If you repeatedly build new containers using the same port you'll need to clear out the old ssh keys with:

+    ssh-keygen -f ~/.ssh/known_hosts -R '[localhost]:2222'

-## Pull the image (if you prefer to build your own see next step)
+## Pull the image without running a new container (if you prefer to build your own see next step)

     sudo docker pull rudijs/docker-mongodb